dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

 #### The root path

-The root path describes a path within dCache namespace under which all requests are resolved.
+The root path describes a path within the dCache namespace under which all requests are resolved.
 A client attempting to read the file `/latest.dat` with a macaroon containing a root `/Users/paul/shared-with-Bob` will attempt to download the file